Rachel Leah Jones

-Rachel Leah Jones (Hebrew: רייצ'ל לאה ג'ונס; born 1970) is an American-Israeli documentary film director and producer.
-Her documentary film Advocate about the controversial human rights lawyer Leah Tsemel, which she co-directed and co-produced with cinematographer Philippe Bellaïche, premiered at 2019 Sundance Film Festival, and won top prizes at Kraków Film Festival, Thessaloniki Documentary Festival and Docaviv Festival.
+Rachel Leah Jones (Hebrew: רחל לאה ג'ונס; born 1970) is an American-Israeli documentary film director and producer.
+Her documentary film Advocate about the human rights lawyer Lea Tsemel, which she co-directed and co-produced with cinematographer Philippe Bellaïche, premiered at the 2019 Sundance Film Festival, garnered top prizes at Kraków Film Festival, Thessaloniki Documentary Festival, Docaviv Festival, and won an Emmy Award for Best Documentary.

 Early life and education

 Jones was born in Berkeley, California and raised in Tel Aviv.
-She has a BA in Race, Class, & Gender Studies and the Politics of Representation from Evergreen College in Olympia, Washington, and an MFA in Media Arts Production from the City University of New York.
-Over the years, Jones has worked extensively on socially and politically engaged documentaries about Israel/Palestine and has been affiliated with progressive media outlets such as the (anti-)Occupation Club in Tel Aviv, the joint Israeli/Palestinian Alternative Information Center in Jerusalem and the critically acclaimed public TV/radio program Democracy Now! in New York.
+She has a Bachelor of Arts in Race, Class, & Gender Studies and Film, Photography and the Politics of Representation from Evergreen State College in Olympia, Washington, and a Master of Fine Arts in Documentary Media Arts from the City College of New York in 2000.
+Over the years, Jones has worked extensively on socially and politically engaged documentaries in and about Israel/Palestine and has been affiliated with progressive media outlets such as the joint Israeli-Palestinian non-governmental organization the Alternative Information Center in Jerusalem and the critically acclaimed public television and radio program Democracy Now! in New York City.

 Career

-From 1992 until 1998, Jones worked in several positions in the non-profit sector, including as a fundraiser, writer and photo editor at the Alternative Information Center, a non-governmental organization that disseminates information on the Palestinian-Israeli conflict, with progressive analysis; as a fundraiser for HILA, a joint Mizrahi-Arab-Ethiopian NGO that advocates for non-discriminatory public education; and as the political projects coordinator for the Jerusalem Link, a joint Israeli-Palestinian women's organization working for social justice and empowerment of women in both societies.
+From 1992 until 1998, Jones worked in several positions in the non-profit sector, including as a fundraiser, writer and photo editor at the Alternative Information Center, an NGO that disseminated critical information and progressive analysis on Israeli society, Palestinian society, and the Israeli-Palestinian conflict; as a fundraiser for HILA, a Mizrahi-Arab-Ethiopian NGO that advocated for disempowered children and parents in the public education system; and as the political projects coordinator for the Jerusalem Link, a joint Israeli-Palestinian women's NGO working to empower women in both societies.

 Documentary films

-In 1994, Jones began her career in documentary filmmaking, working as a line producer and assistant director on multiple films, working primarily on films by Duki Dror, among them the award-winning Raging Dove; and films by Simone Bitton, including the film Wall, which won the Special Jury Award at the 2004 Sundance Film Festival, among other international awards.
+In 1994, Jones began her career in documentary filmmaking, working as a line producer and assistant director, working primarily on films by Duki Dror, among them the award-winning Raging Dove; and films by Simone Bitton, including the film Wall, which premiered in the Director's Fortnight at the 2004 Cannes Film Festival and won the Special Jury Award at the 2005 Sundance Film Festival, among other international prizes.

-The first documentary feature directed and co-produced by Jones was 500 Dunam on the Moon in 2002, which tells the story of Ein Hod, a Palestinian village that was captured and depopulated by Israeli forces in the 1948 Arab–Israeli War.
+The first documentary directed and co-produced by Jones was 500 Dunam on the Moon in 2002, which tells the story of Ayn Hawd, a Palestinian village that was captured and depopulated by Israeli forces in the 1948 Arab–Israeli War, and subsequently transformed into a Jewish artist colony and renamed Ein Hod.
 The film was screened at international film festivals, including the San Francisco Jewish Film Festival, Human Rights Watch Film Festival and the Austin Film Festival.
-It won the Jury Award for best documentary at the Festival de Trois Continents, and was broadcast on France 2 television.
+It won the Jury Award for Best Documentary at the Festival de Trois Continents, and was broadcast on France 2 television.